-For example, assume that Axis Bluechip Fund (Dividend Plan) declares a dividend of Rs 5 per unit and you hold 100 units of the fund.
+For example, let’s assume that Axis Bluechip Fund (Dividend Plan) declares a dividend of Rs.
+5 per unit and you hold 100 units of the fund.
 Hence you will get Rs 500.
-In case you are invested in a dividend reinvestment plan, the same Rs 500 will be automatically and immediately used to buy more units of Axis Bluechip Fund.
+In case you are invested in a dividend reinvestment plan, the same amount of Rs.
+500 will automatically and immediately be used to buy more units of Axis Bluechip Fund.

 Q. What is the difference between dividend yield and dividend option funds?